MetOffice/CSET/docs/source/getting-started/run_full_cylc_workflow.rst

    tar -xvf cset-workflow-v25.3.1.tar.gz

-If you are running in the Met Office or the Momentum Partnership, you can then navigate into the ``cset-workflow-v25.3.1`` folder, and run ./install_restricted_files.sh.
+If you are running in the Met Office or the Momentum Partnership, you can then navigate into the ``cset-workflow-v25.3.1`` folder, and run the ``install_restricted_files.sh`` script.

 .. code-block:: bash

    cd cset-workflow-v25.3.1
    ./install_restricted_files.sh

-This adds some site specific configuration files that specify where CYLC will run the tasks.
+This adds some site specific configuration files that specify where cylc will run the tasks.
 For other users, you can skip this step and use the localhost site instead.

 2. Download CSET sample data
 ----------------------------

 We will now download some sample data, which will contain screen air temperature and air temperature on pressure levels for two sample forecasts, for two different models to help us explore some of the functionality of CSET.
 The tutorial data consists of 4 files to download;

 =========================== ======= ======================================
 File                        Size    SHA256 checksum